 The things I couldn’t live without.

-So, no, I would not trade my unique journey to motherhood with anyone else’s.
+No, I would not trade my unique journey to motherhood with anyone else’s.
 I wouldn’t change a single thing.